i-doit/knowledge-base/docs/en/installation/manual-installation/microsoft-windows-server/index.md

 # Install i-doit for Windows Server

-How to install i-doit on Windows operating system is described in this article.
+How to install i-doit on Windows operating system is described in this article. <br>
-The i-doit installation package for Windows is provided in the customer portal (administration/customerportal.md).
+The i-doit installation package for Windows is provided in the [Customer Portal](../../../administration/customerportal.md).

 The contents of the package are as follows: